underneathall/pinferencia/Readme.md

 Just run:

 ```
-uvicorn app:service --reload
+pinfer app:service
 ```

 Hooray, your service is alive.
-Go to http://127.0.0.1:8000/ and have fun.
+Go to http://127.0.0.1:8501/ and have fun.

 **Any Deep Learning Models?** Just as easy.
 Simple train or load your model, and register it with the service.
 Go alive immediately.